 “I like the Catalyst courses I’m in because (the excursions) relate so well to the class.
 It is especially nice in my Chicago politics class to go out in Chicago and get to see the city.
 For our first trip, we toured the 39th Ward, the area that North Park is in.

 We learned about what keeps a ward running, what kinds of establishments would be beneficial to the ward.
 We saw the alderman’s office and learned about the different kinds of groups that provide support to aldermen.
 On the same day, we went to city hall—by the way, I saw the back of Rahm Emmanuel, so that was pretty cool—and to the Chicago History Museum.
 These classes have exposed me to things a normal classroom cannot.”

 “I have enjoyed the shift in schedule because of Catalyst 606__.
 We have still been in the class a lot, so I haven’t felt any loss of that time.
 This has given me the opportunity to see how I can relate my two majors (business and Spanish) more to the real world.
 I know that there are businesses in Chicago where Spanish is needed.
 Relating the work world to what we’re learning has been helpful for me, and given me more interest in working for businesses like these in the future.

-We went to two different non-profit organizations: Central Romero in Rogers Park and Chicago Network on Religious Leadership (CNRL).
+We went to two different non-profit organizations: Centro Romero in Rogers Park and the Chicago Religious Leadership Network (CRLN).